chaoticconfused/hpms/README.txt

 parent company, subsidiaries, grandma, other relatives, my cats, or anyone associated in the creation of this script will not be responsible for any lost, damaged, or destroyed equipment, self-respect, or sanity if you do not heed this warning.
 I warned you.
-Keep in mind that this is a beta script.
-I will do my best to work on it.
 You use this at your own risk.

 Anyway, there are two versions of this script, hpms_atheros.sh and hpms_broadcom.sh.
 Use the one that your router is based on.
 You can find out what hardware your